HoWilgh/FCSpreadsheetTools/README.md

 # FCSpreadsheetTools
 This macro helps managing cells inside FreeCAD Spreadsheet workbench.

-Macro developed for FreeCAD (http://www.freecadweb.org/).
+The Macro was developed for FreeCAD (http://www.freecadweb.org/).

 This macro helps managing cells inside FreeCAD Spreadsheet workbench.
 It is able to:
        - Cut/delete data and/or alias fields in a selected area of cells